September 19, 2010

 UPDATE

 Since my visit to Mt.
-Gower with Anna in September 2010, I had questioned whether or not we had actually reached the highpoint.
-After reading that there was a register at the correct location, and comparing the SDC listed coordinate against my topo, I realized that Anna and I had not reached the true summit of Mt.
+Gower with Anna in September 2010, I had questioned whether or not we had actually reached the high point.
+After reading that there was a register at the correct location and comparing the SDC listed coordinate against my topo, I realized that Anna and I had not reached the true summit of Mt.
 Gower.
-I returned on March 13, 2012, and almost missed the summit a second time by heading to what the map shows as the highpoint.
-I eventually made my way to the correct location, and did indeed find a summit register placed by John Strauch in 1996 with very few entries.
+I returned on March 13, 2012 and almost missed the summit a second time by heading to what the map shows as the high point.
+I eventually made my way to the correct location and did indeed find a summit register placed by John Strauch in 1996 with very few entries.
 The map at the bottom of the page reflects both the location of the register and the SDC coordinate.

 GowerX2_1